niplav/site/daygame_cost_benefit.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2019-12-25, modified: 2019-01-10, language: english, status: in progress, importance: 4, confidence: remote*
+*author: niplav, created: 2019-12-25, modified: 2019-01-14, language: english, status: in progress, importance: 4, confidence: remote*

 > __Is daygame worth it, and if yes, how much?
 I present a point-estimate
-> cost-benefit value estimation written in Lua and find that daygame
+> cost-benefit value estimation written in Klong and find that daygame
 > is probably worth ~\$2500 maximum, at ~2000 approaches, though the
 > number varies under different assumptions.
 I then perform a Monte-Carlo
 > estimation to determine the uncertainty around the expected value and